Alexmhack/django_library/README.md

 We can also access and store the form data using the request.POST or request.GET but this is not recommended, cleaned_data cleans the data in python friendly types

+We have to restrict the form to only librarians so we can make another permission but we can also use the @permission_required decorator which will use the is_librarian_member permission